Our started trained family companion Labrador puppies will make an excellent addition to your home. Husband and wife owners and

 Dogs Available To Purchase

-We are now accepting deposits for the fall 2014 class.
+We are now accepting deposits for the Spring 2015 class.
 Those who reserve their puppy early will have the opportunity to name their new pup.

 In regard to availability, our website is updated every few days year around.

 Jean and Steve

 Spring Class 2015